opencrvs/opencrvs-core/README.md

 OpenCRVS is also distributed under the terms of the Civil Registration & Healthcare Disclaimer located at http://opencrvs.org/license.

-Copyright (C) The OpenCRVS Authors.
-OpenCRVS and the OpenCRVS graphic logo are (registered/a) trademark(s) of Plan International.
+Copyright (C) Plan International Inc, Plan International Australia, Jembi Health Systems NPC and Vital Strategies Inc.